dy-cl/ORCA-Input-Generator-Web/README.md

 -Presents user with a depiction of the molecule to confirm the structure generated is correct -Downloadable .inp file

-Note that the current deployment on dycl1.pythonanywhere.com is behind the version here on github, as I only have the free PythonAnywhere plan.
+Note that the current deployment on dycl1.pythonanywhere.com may be behind the version here on github, as I only have the free PythonAnywhere plan.